ctrl-scott/KindaReal_CardGame_Modularized/README.md

 In it's simplest form, I and the card game are trying to convey an idea in an interactive way.

-Will most likely have CORS issue - I used nodes server to test

 [https://chatgpt.com/share/68aef260-e274-800c-b7cb-753ef2b744f4](https://chatgpt.com/share/68aef260-e274-800c-b7cb-753ef2b744f4)
 # KindaReal_CardGame_Modularized